 After completing steps one through four, finish your sip and let the icewine flavors linger.
 When I take a sip and pause, the flavors change once again – I would have completely missed some flavors if I quickly took another sip or wasn’t fully focused on the full flavor experience.

-When using these icewine sipping techniques, I could absolutely taste more of the icewine’s sweet, juicy flavors.
+When using these icewine sipping techniques, I absolutely tasted more of icewine’s sweet, juicy flavors and toned down sweetness.
 With every passing second, from the initial sip to the final gulp, I could pick out different ingredient notes during each phase of the sipping experience.
 I would first taste guava, then the acid on my lingering sip changed the flavor to honey comb, then after I finished my sip my pallet was filled with raspberry.
-This technique also tones down the icewine sweetness, a pronounced flavor that could easily overpower if you sip incorrectly.

 The ultimate icewine flavor pairing is something bold, like buffalo wings.
 Yes, buffalo wings!
 I know this sounds a little crazy but hot sauce and blue cheese go perfectly together with icewine, which means buffalo wings with a blue cheese dipping sauce is the ultimate icewine flavor pairing!
 If you are thinking of making this icewine food pairing a thing, here is an awesome Buffalo Chicken Pasta Salad recipe to try!